Digital transformation: Leading by example

 But even here, production isn’t sufficiently optimized, and it’s neither the fault of plant availability nor process quality.
 The bottleneck is at the end of PCB production, at the automatic x-ray inspection section.

 Circuit boards of the size of a fingernail accommodate function-related BUS connectors with various connecting pins.
 In a non-integrated test, the soldered joints of these connecting pins are x-rayed and checked for correct functioning.
 Should another x-ray machine be purchased for about €500,000?
+(Click here to read an expert article on the subject at the Siemens Ingenuity Blog.)

 The alternative is artificial intelligence.
 The data from the sensors is transferred to a cloud via the TIA (Totally Integrated Automation) environment, which consists of a controller and an Edge device.
 Experts train an algorithm that’s based on AI and the process parameters.
 The algorithm learns how process data reflecting the quality of the soldered joints behaves and controls a model that runs on an Edge application at the plant.